 M&A transactions include several complex moving pieces, but one important factor of a successful merger or acquisition is timely and secure data integration.
 In 2016, 34% of financial services companies cited an “underestimation of IT challenges” as the reason for M&A failure.
 Merging IT solutions can include data aggregation, combining of data warehouses and disparate data sets, and implementation of new tools and applications to process the data.
 To solve this problem, the acquiring company must become more agile at pre-M&A analysis and post-M&A IT and data integration.

 Tips for successful M&A data integration

-Companies can take an agile approach to merger & acquisition transactions, especially when it comes to data integration.
+Companies can take an Agile approach to merger & acquisition transactions, especially when it comes to M&A data integration.
 There are a few planning tasks to focus on that will lead to a smooth integration process.